obenland/wp-display-header/readme.txt

 == Changelog ==

+= 7 =
+* Fixes a bug where posts pages would not load their assigned header image.
+See https://github.com/obenland/wp-display-header/issues/3

 = 6 =
 * Fixed a bug where srcset information for header images overrode custom header selections.